NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Design

 \subsection{Overview}

-\sysname presents a sequence-to-sequence framework to reconstruct the moving trajectories of robots using low-cost IMU sensors only, without relying on any external infrastructure (\eg, Access Points, cellular stations). \fig\ref{fig:framework-overview} overviews the design of \sysname.
+\sysname presents a sequence-to-sequence framework to reconstruct the moving trajectories of robots using IMU sensors only, without relying on any external infrastructure (\eg, access points, cellular stations). \fig\ref{fig:framework-overview} overviews the design of \sysname.
 To track the robot's movement, IMU readings that consist of accelerations, gyroscopes, and magnetometers are collected and pre-processed into a time series representation.
-The core of \sysname is a neural network called \modulename, a novel model that leverages block-recurrent attention~\cite{hutchins2022block} and time-frequency learning.
-The block-recurrent attention mechanism allows the neural network to incorporate both the current IMU data and the historical information to produce a more accurate tracking result.
-Moreover, the input includes both time and frequency domain features, enhancing its inference ability for different motion states.
-At the end of \sysname, the output generated by \modulename, which is a sequence of movement speed and orientation, is integrated to calculate the robot's location at any time.
-We consider predicting the robot's location directly is not an effective option because locations do not constitute a finite set.
-Additionally, we introduce a multi-loss learning method and data augmentation to further enhance the robustness of \modulename.
+The core of \sysname is a neural network called \modulename, which leverages block-recurrent attention~\cite{hutchins2022block} and time-frequency learning.
+The block-recurrent attention mechanism enables the model to leverage both current IMU data and historical context for more accurate tracking.
+By incorporating features from both time and frequency domains, the model improves its ability to handle diverse motion states.
+At the end of \sysname, \modulename outputs a sequence of velocities and orientations, which are integrated to compute the robot's location over time.
+We avoid direct location prediction, as location is a continuous variable without a finite set.
+Additionally, we introduce multi-loss learning and data augmentation to further enhance the robustness of \modulename.